mmonsif/performx---ai-performance-management--1-/README.md

 3. Run the app:
    `npm run dev`

+4. Identity & settings sync
+   - Identity changes (company name, logo) are saved to Supabase and will be visible to other browsers after a page refresh.
+If a save fails the UI will display a warning — check your network or Supabase settings.
+   - For large logos, the app enforces a 300 KB size limit when uploading images as data URLs.
+Consider storing logos in object storage for production.

 4. Exporting
    - Use the in-app export features (print / PDF / CSV) to export employee data or reports.